mdm/mdm.github.io/_drafts/tetris-rotations.markdown

 ![Figure 2](/images/tetrot_srs.png 'Figure 2')

 Two things are worth mentioning about this representation.
-Firstly, I don't use a cartesian coordinate system, but the usual screen coordinates, starting with (0, 0) in the top left.
+Firstly, I don't use a [cartesian coordinate system][3], but the usual screen coordinates, starting with (0, 0) in the top left.
 This makes drawing the piece easy.
 Secondly, each piece is assumed to live in a square bounding-box, the center of the box being the center of rotation.

 A General Rotation Algorithm